newchuyalong/libgdx-learning/Getting-ready-for-#libGDXJAM.md

 #### Programmers

 * Do the programmy bits
-* Split taks among them: graphics, controls, physics, UI
+* Split tasks among them: graphics, controls, physics, UI
 * The less code overlap, the easier!
 * Need to tell the artists what formats they need
 * Need to define how level designers create content